46-HA/onward/README.md

-Onward: A WIP Arduino Robot YSWS
+# **Onward: A WIP Arduino Robot YSWS**

-# **Outline:**
+## **Outline:**

 Users would submit a schematic and design for a robot of their choosing.
 The design has to include:

 - Arduino Nano/ESP32
 - Motor or alternative
 - 3D print files for a case (would act like a chassis)

 Users can ask for custom components or use a wide list of already supported items.
-The list is an example of what could be available
+The list is an example of what could be available:

 - Camera
 - Bluetooth module
 - Sensors